ToxicFrog/doom-mods/indestructable/README.md

 # Indestructable - an extra lives mini-mod

-This mod is a standalone version of Laevis's planned *Indestructable* upgrade, which gives you a limited number of opportunities to cheat death.
+This mod gives you a limited number of opportunities to cheat death.
 When you die, if it has any charges left, you instead get a partial heal and a short-lived buff containing invincibility, time stop, and double damage.

 It is highly configurable, but the default settings mimic the Death Rage mechanic (from *Duke Nukem 3D: War of Attrition*) that inspired it: 10 second duration, triggers once per level and recharges at the end of the level.